nowakos/your-beer-react-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
-This is simply app for displaying beers from Pank API.
+This is simple app for displaying beers from Pank API.

 Features:<br>
 - filtering by text <br>